 The following tables list the USPS holiday cut off dates for domestic, MPO/APO/FPO/DPO, and other overseas locations.
 Pay attention to the shipping cut off dates in order to make sure your Christmas gifts and care packages arrive on time for the holidays.
-You should try to beat the cut off dates if possible, as some shipments may require customs checks or may experience other delays.
+You should try to beat the cut off dates if possible, since some shipments may require customs checks or may experience other delays.

 2020 Domestic Mail Holiday Shipping Cut Off Dates